 If any of these terms or conditions of sale should be determined to be illegal, invalid or otherwise unenforceable, it shall be deemed deleted and the remaining terms and conditions shall survive and continue to be binding and enforceable.

-Contact us about ticketing, general comments and complaints
+Contact us, general comments and complaints

 Call us: +44 (0)20 7942 5000 (Monday-Sunday 9.00-17.00)